joooKiwi/enumeration/README.md

 | C#                        |                             _Not created_                              | Utility class<br/>+ Extension methods<br/>+ Custom implementation with`class ChildEnum: Enum`<br/>+ Nested companion class `class ChildCompanion: COMPANION_ENUM` |

 _(This may change once the implementation is made)_

+## Contribution

+You can contribute to the project by the GitHub sponsor _(and eventually other methods)_.
+This is still an early project.
+But it can become so much more by the contributions.

 ## Version history